barry-ha/Griduino/ASSEMBLY.md

 <h3>You must have:</h3>

+* **Printed BOM and schematic diagram.** The component values are found on the bill of materials and the schematic.
+For example, to learn that R1 is a 22-ohm 2-watt resistor, you must find it in the BOM or schematic.
+These assembly instructions generally *don't* include part values in an attempt, possibly futile, to avoid multiple documents getting out of sync.
+The schematic is your ultimate golden master reference for all Griduino design.
+This is an open-source project and the latest documents are available on https://github.com/barry-ha/Griduino.
-* **A soldering iron.** A standard fine tipped iron suitable for use with conventional 0.1” pitch through-hole components.
+* **Fine-tipped soldering iron.** A standard fine-tipped iron suitable for use with conventional 0.1” pitch through-hole components.
 It is recommended that you use a temperature controlled iron at a suitable temperature for your solder, if you have one.
+It is assumed that you will already have the necessary skills to solder this kit.
+If however you are not comfortable with through-hole electronic soldering, there are plenty of soldering tutorials available online.
 * **Decent quality solder, with a flux core.**  Any decent quality, thin, flux cored solder designed for electronic use should be suitable for assembling this kit.
 Solder size 0.50 mm is ideal.
 Do not use solder intended for plumbing.
 * **Needle nose pliers.** The component's leads must be bent with small pliers for a good fit into holes.
 Small pliers are also good for picking up the smallest parts from a tray.
-* **Side cutters.** Once you have soldered the discrete components to the board, you will need to clip off the protruding wires.
-It is assumed that you will already have the necessary skills to solder this kit.
-If however you are not comfortable with through-hole electronic soldering, there are plenty of soldering tutorials available online.
+* **Side cutters.** After you solder discrete components to the board, you will need to clip off the protruding wires.
+Wear eye protection and aim the bits away from you in a safe direction.
 * **Philips-head screwdriver.** There are four small screws to attach the PCB into the case.
 * **Solderless breadboard.** To solder header pins onto small board assemblies, temporarily using a solderless breadboard will hold pins in correct alignment.<br/>
 ![](hardware/img/solderless-breadboard-img4024.jpg)